Mike-Gui/Stock-Event-Inferencer/README.md

-This program no longer functions
+This program no longer functions.
 The API it was dependent on is no longer in service.